 During a declared disaster, if you cannot use a network provider, we will allow you to get care from out-of-network providers at no cost to you.
 If you cannot use a network pharmacy during a declared disaster, you will be able to fill your prescription drugs at an out-of-network pharmacy.
-Please see Chapter 5 for more information.
+Please refer to Chapter 5, Section A8, page 132, for more information.

-J. What to do if you are billed directly for services covered by our plan
+K. What to do if you are billed directly for services covered by our plan